 Delight At Extra Funding For Early Childhood Education

-Jill Bond, CEO of New Zealand Kindergartens (NZK) said their members were thrilled with the news the government will restore funding for qualified and registered early childhood teachers to 100%.
+Corina Naus, General Manager of Marlborough Kindergarten Association said they were thrilled with the news the government will restore funding for qualified and registered early childhood teachers to 100%.

 The National government reduced the funding to 80 % in 2010 which meant many kindergartens ended up in deficit and had to use financial reserves.

-Jill says the funding is so welcome and will give local Associations much needed financial certainty.
+Corina says the funding is so welcome and will give our local Association much needed financial certainty.

 “This is just so exciting for us and has been a long time coming.
 It’s such good news on the back of what we’ve been going through with Covid-19 and a great boost and recognition for our staff who have been working so hard during this time to support our tamariki and our community.”